US military says it destroyed Houthi drone over Red Sea | Law-Order

 US military says it destroyed Houthi drone over Red Sea

+The U.S. military said it destroyed a drone fired by the Yemeni Houthis on Saturday, with another presumed to have crashed into the Red Sea.
+There were no reports of damage or injuries from ships in the vicinity, the US Central Command (CENTCOM) said in a statement.

-The U.S. military said it destroyed a drone fired by the Yemeni Houthis on Saturday, with another crashing into the Red Sea.
+The U.S. military said it destroyed a drone fired by the Yemeni Houthis on Saturday, with another presumed to have crashed into the Red Sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)